Revolutionizing Psychology: Asian Conference On Applied Psychology 2025 Unveils VR Networking And Global Collaboration

-(MENAFN- GlobeNewsWire - Nasdaq) SINGAPORE, Jan.
-10, 2025 (GLOBE NEWSWIRE) -- Mark calendars for a groundbreaking event that blends cutting-edge psychology insights with state-of-the-art technology - the Asian conference on Applied Psychology (ACAP) 2025 , hosted by East Asia Research , with the esteemed support of the Applied Psychological Research Program, Faculty of Psychology, Chulalongkorn University, and the Thai Psychology Association (TPA), will take place from 22-23 July 2025, online and at the Holiday Inn Singapore Atrium, Singapore.
+Mark calendars for a groundbreaking event that blends cutting-edge psychology insights with state-of-the-art technology - the Asian Conference on Applied Psychology (ACAP) 2025 , hosted by East Asia Research , with the esteemed support of the Applied Psychological Research Program, Faculty of Psychology, Chulalongkorn University, and the Thai Psychology Association (TPA), will take place from 22-23 July 2025, online and at the Holiday Inn Singapore Atrium, Singapore.

 In celebration of East Asia Research's 10th anniversary, this year's ACAP 2025 is redefining global collaboration by introducing an immersive Virtual Reality (VR) Meetup.
 This innovative feature provides a first-of-its-kind networking experience, seamlessly connecting both virtual and in-person attendees.
 With the academic endorsement of Chulalongkorn University's Psychology Department, ACAP 2025 is set to be a landmark event for professionals, researchers, and students in applied psychology.